Arezookhalili/Arezookhalili.github.io/_posts/2024-03-30-Enhancing-targeting-accuracy.md

 <br>
 ### Results <a name="overview-results"></a>

-Here, I aimed to build a model that would accurately predict the fraud transaction.
+Here, I aimed to build a model that would accurately predict the fraud transaction.For that, I calculated the abovementioned metrics for all three models.
-Based upon these, the chosen model is the Random Forest as it was the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score.

 <br>
 **Metric 1: Classification Accuracy**